Azure/azure-functions-sql-extension/docs/SetupGuide_PowerShell.md

 Note: This tutorial requires that a SQL database is setup as shown in [Create a SQL Server](./GeneralSetup.md#create-a-sql-server).

-- Open your app that you created in [Create a Function App](./GeneralSetup.md#create-a-function-app) in VS Code
+- Open your project that you created in [Create a Function Project](./GeneralSetup.md#create-a-function-project) in VS Code
 - Press 'F1' and search for 'Azure Functions: Create Function'
 - Choose HttpTrigger -> (Provide a function name) -> anonymous
 - In the file that opens (`run.ps1`), replace the code within the file the below code.